mabasic/mariobasic-n7/content/posts/2020-01-02-nginx-https-redirect-domain.md

  - https://blog.laravelista.com -> https://blog.mariobasic.com **FAIL**
  - https://blog.laravelista.hr -> https://blog.mariobasic.com **FAIL**

-When I would use HTTPS on any of those domains (eg. https://laravelista.hr) I would get **NET::ERR_CERT_COMMON_NAME_INVALID**.
+When I would use HTTPS on any of those domains (eg. https://laravelista.hr) I would get `NET::ERR_CERT_COMMON_NAME_INVALID`.
 In short, it meant that the certificate for that domain (in this case laravelista.hr) is invalid.

 > Of course it is invalid because there is none.

-## The Solution
+## Solution

 After googling (duckduckgoing) for the rest of the day for a **simple** solution, I learned a few things.